CypherO2/LoginSystem-React2/README.md

+College Winter Project based on using a react website to operate through a python + FLASK backend w/ an SQLite3 database for customer log-in/sign-up utilising password encryption (Hashing)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.